 Having curated summers and worked at camps for children with disabilities for ten years, his latest project L’Arpège remains a truly introspective and intimate project.
 He wrote the piece as a response to the representation of people with disabilities in cinema.

-As he is excited to conclude L’Arpège's festival run, Joshua is currently developing an avant-garde murder mystery series, which has already won a Finalist Award for Best TV Script at the 2020 Wiki Screenwriting Contest and is in the run as a Semifinalist at ScreenCraft's 2021 TV Pilot Competition.
+As he is excited to conclude L’Arpège's festival run, Joshua is currently working on an avant-garde murder mystery series, which has already won a Finalist Award for Best TV Script at the 2020 Wiki Screenwriting Contest and is in the run as a Semifinalist at ScreenCraft's 2021 TV Pilot Competition.

 2020, L'Arpège wins Best Soundtrack at the Reale Film Festival.

 2020, Sugar wins a Finalist Awards for Best TV Script at the Wiki Screenplay Contest.

 2020, L'Arpège is officially selected for Seize The Film Festival.

 2020, L'Arpège wins a Finalist Awards for both Best Short Film and Audience's Choice at the 1904 Deaf Film Festival.

 2020, L'Arpège wins a Finalist Award in the Best Short Film category at the "Eurasia Fest" International Film Festival.

 2019, L'Arpège is nominated for Best Short Film, Best Cinematography, Best Production Design & Best Hair & Best Female Lead at the Roma Independent Prisma Awards.

 2019, L'Arpège is officially selected for the private Lift-Off Paris International Online Festival.